My DE for teachers

 My D-E has a native feature (when you create an Assignment) that allows you to collect student work using the In-system submission option.
-While not required, this also allows a teacher to digitally mark up work with text, highlighting, and drawing without needing to download a file first.
+While not required, this also allows a teacher to digitally mark up work with text, highlighting, and drawing (using an iPad or computer mouse) without needing to download a file first.
 Detailed directions are in Blackboard help under Assignment Annotations.
 (An older but more visual guide is available at Getting Started: Assignment Annotation - Faculty.)

 In-system submission supports 100+ files types that can be submitted by students for documents, images, audio, video, and more.
 A full list is posted in this Assignment Annotations article under Supported File Types.

 In addition, My DE allows you to assess and provide feedback via rubrics you create.
 See a video with more information on that at Rubrics for Teachers and Students in onCampus (video).
 There is also written directions at Interactive Assignment Rubrics.